To be considered for admission to Carnegie Mellon, you must submit the following required items.

 - Teacher Recommendation

-- All Fine Art applicants to the Schools of Art, Design, Drama and Music are required to arrange an audition or portfolio review.
-Applicants to the School of Architecture are strongly recommended to submit a portfolio.
+- All fine arts applicants to the Schools of Architecture, Art, Design, Drama and Music are required to arrange a pre-screen, audition or portfolio review.

 *Carnegie Mellon accepts College Board or NACAC fee waivers